spekframework/spek/download.md

 * 0.1.106 corresponds to Spek release 0.1.x (branch 0.1.m7 on GitHub) and uses Kotlin release M6.2
 * 0.1.107 corresponds to Spek release 0.1.x (branch 0.1.m6.2 on GitHub) and uses Kotlin release M7
-* 0.1-SNAPSHOT is the active development branch (branch master on GitHub) and uses Kotlin 0.1-SNAPSHOT
+* 0.1.115 corresponds to Spek release master (branch master on GitHub) and uses Kotlin release M7

 ### Maven and Gradle